hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/c03-Cert.md

         + Validation
         + Signature -> CA -> PKI
     + ISE public key including in certificate
+    + Certificate Signing Request (CSR)
+        + A __block of encoded text__ given to a Certificate Authority when applying for an SSL Certificate.
+        + Usually generated on the server where the certificate will be installed
+        + Containing information included in the certificate such as the organization name, common name (domain name), locality, and country.
+        + Containing the public key that will be included in the certificate.
+        + A private key usually created at the same time when creating the CSR, making a key pair.
+        + Generally encoded using ASN.1 according to the PKCS #10 specification.

 + Download/Install Root CA Certificate
     + Microsoft AD Certificate Service: IE (http://192.168.1.123/certsrv)